Code-Institute-Submissions/adilkhr-my-ms1-project_MayResub/README.md

 ## Testing

-### Supported screens and browsers:
+### Supported screens:

-After using bootstrap to build my pages and the use of CSS media queries styles, my site is supported for all screens with a width of 280px and above and is supported for all browsers
+After using bootstrap to build my pages and the use of CSS media queries styles, using the google inspect tool i was able to see that my site is supported for all screens with a width of 280px.
+I also did some testing by sending my website link to my friends and familys devices and they had seen no issues

+### Supported browsers:

+The website link has been tested on Google chrome, Internet Explorer and Microsoft edge, Brave and Firefox.

+### OS compatibility:

+Tested on iOS, Android 10, and Windows 10. - I asked a friend with an Adroid to test that it was working.
+Tested for responsiveness using Chrome DevTools.

+### Peformance Testing

+Tested on the Developer Tools Lighthouse.
+This was the first time running through Lighthouse

 ### Testing User Stories: